OISF/suricata-verify/tests/pgsql/pgsql-bug-6983-ids/README.md

 # Description

-Tests that alerts for the pgsql app-proto will include pgsql app-proto metadata.
+Tests that alerts for the pgsql app-proto will not include pgsql app-proto metadata if this setting is disabled in the configuration file.

 ## PCAP